REVIEWS

 “At the novel’s literal and metaphorical core is a Modernist stream-of-consciousness monologue from former UK Prime Minister Margaret Thatcher.
 Maggie Thatcher as free market mouthpiece – it’s an extraordinary piece of literature. … Great Western Highway is ambitious, experimental literature.
 It’s for this reason that UWA Publishing should be commended for taking a chance with this unconventional story of modern love.”

-Verity Lane Magazine
+Verity La Magazine

 “The story develops through some great dialogue, although most revealingly, through the protagonists’ inner monologues.
 Against the backdrop of this consumerist epoch of economic rationalism and televised wars on terror, Macris suggests societal forces that operate at a global scale also manifest at a deeply personal level.
 As rich in metaphors as it is, Great Western Highway rings most truly through its evocation of the most basic and real of human themes – love, and how to live a good life.”